Smart Snacks StandardsPrint Page

 - Educate school staff and students about healthy choices through posters, school news articles and the school announcements.

-- Host a taste test to sample new snack options, or options that students purchase less frequently.
+- Host a taste test to sample new snack options, or options that children purchase less frequently.

 The school day refers to midnight through 30 minutes after the last bell.
 Foods that are sold outside of this time frame do not have to meet the guidelines (though we think they should anyway!).